Inca Civil War: Movements during the war

-Soon after Huáscar claimed the throne, he expected all subjects to swear him allegiance.
+Soon after Huáscar claimed the throne, he expected all subjects to swear allegiance to him.
 To announce his loyalty, Atahualpa sent his most trusted captains to Cuzco, along with generous gifts of gold and silver (as was customary).
 Suspicious, Huáscar refused Atahualpa's offering.
 Accusing the half-brother of rebellion, he ordered some of his messengers killed, and sent back his captains dressed as women.
 Atahualpa declared war against his brother.

-Just before the Spaniards arrived in Cajamarca, Atahualpa had sent troops to Cusco to capture Huáscar, and headed south himself to execute him.
+Just before the Spaniards arrived in Cajamarca, Atahualpa sent troops to Cusco to capture Huáscar, and headed south himself to execute him.
 (Later Francisco Pizarro used this as one of the excuses to execute Atahualpa after Pizarro collected the ransom of gold and silver promised to him for his freedom.)

 Huáscar gathered his soldiers in preparation for attack.
 After getting stunned by his brother, Huáscar proclaimed him a traitor.
-Generals Chalcuchimac, Quizquiz, and Rumiñawi, are believed to have been born in the northern part of the empire, and transferred their loyalty to Atahualpa.
+Generals Chalcuchimac, Quizquiz, and Rumiñawi are believed to have been born in the northern part of the empire, and transferred their loyalty to Atahualpa.
 He assembled the former imperial army in Quito, the Northern region left for his control.
 People loyal to Atahualpa created a new capital in Quito, so they could follow their preferred ruler and gain favor within the government.
 Atahualpa agreed to take the leadership role of Sapa Inca in this new capital.

 According to chronicler Diego de Rosales, at the moment of the civil war an Inca army was suppressing a rebellion in the Diaguita lands of Copiapó and Coquimbo.
 With the rebellion brutally repressed and the Inca giving rebels "great chastise", the commander of the army departed north to support Huáscar, a cousin.

 At this news, Huáscar and his army moved north in a surprise attack at Tumebamba.
 The local Cañari supported the attack, in order to expel the nearest source of power, with the aim to oust the Inca.
 Atahualpa was captured and imprisoned.
 While the army celebrated, they got drunk and allowed a woman in to meet Atahualpa.
 She secretly took a tool that he used that evening to drill a hole and escape.
 He immediately prepared a counterattack with his large, experienced army from Quito.